centerclick/feedback/README.md

 # feedback

-Issues, Bug Reports, and Feature Requests
+Please use the `Issues` or `Discussions` tabs above to provide Bug Reports, Feature Requests, and general Feedback.